 - Professor Mehera San Roque (University of New South Wales)

 - Professor Ummni Khan (Carleton University)

 - Professor Anna Lund (University of Alberta)

 Visits by Professors Valerie Oosterveld (University of Western Ontario), Camille Gear Rich (University of Southern California), Rosie Harding (University of Birmingham), & Elizabeth Peel (Loughborough University), scheduled for Spring-Summer 2020, had to be postponed due to travel and distancing restrictions imposed to combat the COVID19 outbreak.

 Drs.
 Sarah Keenan and Nadine El-Enany (Co-Directors, Centre for Research on Race and Law, Birkbeck College, University of London) visited the Centre in 2018.
-They are pictured here in the Marlee Kline Room.
+Dr. Sarah Keenan is pictured here in the Marlee Kline Room.